Hear the Story of Wood4Good’s Beginning

 Wood4Good wants to serve the entire state someday, help us with that goal!

 Wood4Good builds community by uniting people from all walks of life around a shared goal: ensuring no Vermonter goes cold in the winter.
 We’re planning to expand to a new wood yard to extend our reach across Vermont.
-This year, our goal is to grow by 20% in total cords distributed and begin serving families in the previously unserved Mad River Valley.
+This year, our goal is to grow by 20% in total cords distributed and begin serving families in the previously unserved areas in Windsor and Caledonia Counties.
 Donate now>>

 How did Wood4Good get its start?